Why did the city choose 100-year flood protection for South Boulder Creek (SBC)?

 In the case of CU South, the university owns a portion of the land needed for the flood project.
-Boulder is negotiating with the university within the framework established in the 2017 Boulder Valley Comprehensive Plan (BVCP) CU South Guiding Principles .
-Until an agreement is reached, the flood project has conservatively estimated costs for both direct project impacts and the implications of these guiding principles.
-Specifically, estimated costs include compensation for impacts to the university’s existing facilities (tennis courts, warehouse, and South Loop Drive) as well as other project elements needed to comply with the guiding principles (earthfill ).
-As the flood design progresses, staff will continue to refine design details and associated cost estimates.
-Likewise, ongoing annexation negotiations may influence cost allocations.
+Boulder has been in negotiations with the university within the framework established in the 2017 Boulder Valley Comprehensive Plan (BVCP) CU South Guiding Principles.
+Prior to negotiating the current draft agreement, the flood project conservatively estimated costs for both direct project impacts and the implications of these guiding principles, including compensation for impacts to the university’s existing facilities (tennis courts, warehouse, and South Loop Drive) as well as other project elements needed to comply.
+Reducing costs for impacted CU facilities has been one of the focal points of annexation negotiations.
+As the flood design continues to progress, staff will continue to refine flood design details and associated cost estimates.

 What is the “earthfill?” any why is the city paying for it?

 The construction of the flood mitigation detention dam will change the current floodplain and will result in new areas of inundation that were previously outside of the floodplain.
-The flood project proposes strategic placement of earthfill to raise a portion of newly inundated areas out of the floodplain to allow for future university development as agreed upon in the CU South Guiding Principles.
+The project includes strategic placement of earthfill to maintain the existing floodplain extents to allow for future university development as agreed upon in the CU South Annexation Agreement.

 The concept for soil fill was recommended in the South Boulder Creek Flood Major Drainageway Plan (accepted by City Council in 2015).
 In recognition of multiple property interests, the recommended flood concept was developed to combine “excavation and fill to produce a configuration that minimizes the impacts to open space land and CU Boulder’s land.”
-From a flood project management perspective, accounting for earthfill costs is the most conservative approach to project planning as the earthfill addresses impacts to the property owner from the flood mitigation project.
-However, evaluation of funding for project components such as fill are the subject of further evaluation and ongoing annexation negotiations.
+During the course of annexation negotiations, the city was able to refine the flood design in such a way as to reduce the amount of earthfill needed and therefore reduce the related cost.

 Could the city condemn the CU South property instead of annexing?